 Our longtime pal Vlad the Revealer from Celebrity Address Aerial recently inquired about a house in the lovely ol’ San Gabriel Valley city of Pasadena (CA).
-Records show the property was stealthily purchased by a mysterious blind trust back in April (2018).
+Records show the property was stealthily purchased back in early 2018.
 And being that Pasadena and the surrounding environs are becoming an increasingly desirable residential choice for celebrities — Meryl Streep and Kristen Wiig bought in Pasadena within the past year, and Eva Mendes and Ryan Gosling are or were shopping for a large home in the area — Yolanda was quite curious about the buyer’s true identity.

 Turns out, as we discovered, the new owner is young Canadian lady named Claire Boucher.

 30-year-old singer/songwriter Miss Boucher is much better known by her stage name Grimes, and those of you into the avant-garde music scene may already be familiar with her work.
 For the rest of y’all, her sort of experimental songs are beloved by artsy critics (she is a longtime Pitchfork favorite) and her work has alternatively been described as “synth pop“, “art pop“, and “dream pop“.
 Whatever it is, it is undeniably unique, creative, and has garnered Miss Grimes much acclaim and a substantial loyal following since 2012, when her breakthrough album Visions was released.

 The rest of us — those of y’all stuck in a mainstream music rut like Yolanda — have probably never heard a song by homegurl in our entire bloomin’ lives.
 Still, Miss Grimes’s (stage) name should be known to most of you.
 After all, she is currently in a highly-publicized relationship with LA’s wealthiest full-time resident: Tesla tycoon and rocketman Elon Musk, who makes do with a net worth of $20 billion or so.